 With the rise of education technology, schools have adopted teaching methods that diverge from the typical classroom environment.
-Distance learning is being used at a global scale, and many educational institutions are starting to implement hybrid learning models.
+Distance learning is being used globally, and many educational institutions have implemented hybrid learning models.

 Hybrid learning is an educational model where some students attend class in-person, while others join the class virtually from home.
 Educators teach remote and in-person students at the same time using tools like video conferencing hardware and software.